Thirty-eighth Amendment of the Constitution of Ireland: Campaign

 The referendum was overshadowed by campaigning for the simultaneous local and European elections.
 The lacklustre campaign was attributed to "campaign fatigue" by a campaigner on the "No" side, Seamas de Barra, who is treasurer for the Alliance for the Defence of the Family and Marriage:

 I think it's largely campaign fatigue from the abortion referendum.

 One argument in favour was that couples under the current law often obtain a judicial separation after two years apart and a divorce after four years, thus incurring two sets of legal costs.

 Some commentators criticised the bundling into a single amendment bill of two distinct changes (removal of the four-year waiting period and recognition of foreign divorces) thus preventing voters from approving one while rejecting the other.
 An opinion poll taken on 7–9 May for The Irish Times found 77% of respondents would vote Yes, 8% No, 11% unsure, and 4% would not vote.
 Among likely voters, 91% favoured Yes.

 The amendment was supported by Fine Gael, Fianna Fáil, Sinn Féin, the Labour Party, Solidarity–People Before Profit, Social Democrats and the Green Party, as well as the Law Society of Ireland, Union of Students in Ireland, Free Legal Advice Centres, Irish Council for Civil Liberties, and National Women's Council of Ireland.

-Organisations that campaigned for a "No" vote included Richard Greene's "Alliance for Defence of Family and Marriage" and Renua’s European candidate in the Midlands North-West constituency, Michael O’Dowd.
+Organisations that campaigned for a "No" vote included Richard Greene's "Alliance for Defence of Family and Marriage" and Renua's European candidate in the Midlands–North-West, Michael O'Dowd.
 Journalist Jennifer Bray suggested that opponents felt that "the race is lost and … mounting a full-scale campaign would be pointless".
 David Quinn said the Iona Institute was opposed but did not campaign because "there is very little interest or awareness amongst our supporters on this issue.
 The stakes aren’t remotely as high as the abortion debate".
 Denis Nulty, Catholic Bishop of Kildare and Leighlin and chair of the Council for Marriage & Family of the Irish Catholic Bishops' Conference, called on voters to "reflect deeply" and said the amendment's objective was "liberalising divorce rather than supporting marriage".